cf73/humanity/content/collections/partner_initiatives/danish-refugee-council.md

         marks:
           -
             type: bold
+          -
+            type: italic
         text: 'Shelter and Settlements'
       -
         type: hardBreak
-summary: 'DRC mobilizes actors to provide free legal aid to people affected by conflict and displacement, thus helping ensure their rights to protection and inclusion, while also increasing the possibilities for them to gain equitable access to markets as an important conduit for services, goods, employment, and income.'
+summary: 'DRC mobilizes actors to provide free legal aid to people affected by conflict and displacement, thus helping ensure their rights to protection and inclusion, while also increasing the possibilities for them to gain equitable access to markets  --  as an important conduit for services, goods, employment, and income.'
 call_to_action: 'Work with the Danish Refugee Council'
 key_facts_that_make_this_urgent: |-
   The DRC is working in six countries in the Mid-east.
 The complexity and depth of aid challenges in Syria is typical of this region: